soonick/soonick.github.io/_posts/2025-01-29-building-web-servers-with-axum.md

     = note: Consider using `#[axum::debug_handler]` to improve the error message
 ```

-This error doesn't really tell us, much, but it does suggest using `#[axum::debug_handler]`, which we can do like this:
+This error doesn't really tell us much, but it does suggest using `#[axum::debug_handler]`, which we can do like this:

 ```rust
 #[axum::debug_handler]